sjackman/uniqtag-paper/UniqTag-supp.md

 	(head -n1 $< && tail -qn+2 $^) >$@
 ```

-# Table S1.
-The number of common identifiers
+# Table A. The number of common identifiers
 These data are used to plot the above figures.
 They are also available in [tab-separated values (TSV) format](UniqTag-supp.tsv).

 ```r